kaandemirel93/excel-l10n/README.md

 ```

 Note: the current release exposes the streaming flag and API; subsequent versions will wire a true streaming reader under the hood for constant-memory processing.

+License: Polyform Noncommercial 1.0.0
+For personal and non-commercial use only.
+Commercial licensing inquiries: kaandemirel@yahoo.com